Istanbul

 Istanbul is where East meets West, literally straddling two continents across the magnificent Bosphorus strait.
 This ancient city, once known as Constantinople and Byzantium, has served as the capital of three great empires: Roman, Byzantine, and Ottoman.
 Today it is a vibrant metropolis of over 15 million people, offering visitors an intoxicating blend of ancient mosques, bustling bazaars, and modern culture.

 The city's geography presents a unique challenge for visitors.
 Attractions are spread across the European and Asian sides, connected by bridges, tunnels, and ferries.
 The winding streets of the old city can be disorienting, and Istanbul's famous traffic congestion means that what looks like a short trip on a map can take much longer than expected.
-RouteWhiz takes all of this into account to create optimized itineraries.
+RouteWhiz takes all of this into account to create organized itineraries.

 Why Use RouteWhiz in Istanbul